ARION

 Ken frowned.
 “Okay, you’re going to have to explain that one.”

 “Let’s tell Carson what the Sori have told us, and let him volunteer on his own.
-If he makes it, that will be a victory toward him and the rest of us shedding our feral instincts.
+If he makes it through the process, that will be a victory toward him and the rest of us shedding our feral instincts.
 If he doesn’t… justice is served.”

 The group fell quiet and they were all so for long minutes, but eventually Ken felt the need to speak.
 “I still don’t like it, but I can’t think of anything better.
 Ethan, you can be with me when I talk to him, but it will just be the three of us.
 I want to really impress upon him the seriousness of his actions, but also the potential danger.
 If he doesn’t volunteer on his own, and we don’t get any other volunteers, it may become his sentence.”